scdragonfly/ML_Homework/README.md

 Homework from Machine Learning Applied class at University of California Riverside

-Week 1 Is just handwriten solutions to algebra homework that was due the first week.
+Week 1 This folder is just handwriten solutions to algebra homework that was due the first week.
 Nothing really interesting happening there

 Week 2